PjHurtig/camping-pack-list/README.md

 ## Content

-All text content made by Jonatan Hurtig (the author of this project)
+All text content made by Jonatan Hurtig (thats me, the author of this project)

 ## Media